Seby Zavala Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.1 K/9, the eighth-best in the league.

-- The Yankees have the fourth-ranked team ERA across all league pitching staffs (3.66).
+- The Yankees have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.

-- The Yankees rank 14th in baseball in home runs given up (66 total, 1.1 per game).
+- Yankees pitchers combine to rank 16th in baseball in home runs allowed (68 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.